Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 <hr class="hr-solid">

-If you hit a creature with this weapon and deal damage to the creature, you can reduce its **:rsc-spd: Speed** by 10 feet until the start of your next turn.
+If you hit a creature with this weapon and deal damage to the creature, you can reduce its **:rsc-spd: Speed**{.mv} by 10 feet until the start of your next turn.
 If you hit the creature more than once with this property, the Speed reduction doesn't exceed 10 feet.

 ---